 The ACRC had pushed the enactment of the Act on the Prevention of Conflict of Interest Related to Duties of Public Servants to prevent public officials from seeking private interests in relation to their duties and to secure fairness in the performance of public duties by preventing and managing conflict of interest situations.
-The Act was enacted in May 2021 and will be enforced from May 19, 2022.
+The Act was enacted in May 2021 and enforced on May 19, 2022.
 About two million public officials are governed by this Act.